remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/liver.md

 Bile acids is used to digest fats.
 Converted from **cholesterol** via an enzyme.

-### Cholesterol production

-Has an enzyme HMG CoA reductase required for mevalonate pathway.

 ### Cholesterol elimination

 Some **cholesterol** is secreted into bile directly, which will get removed from the body.

-### VLDL production

-The liver packages
-* triglycerides — from excess glucose and free fatty acids
-* cholesterol

-into VLDL, which is released into the bloodstream.

 ### HDL production